 A pair of Siberian tigers is one of the most prized possessions in this park.
 Former Soviet Premier Nikita Khrushchev presented it to the government of India in 1960.

-It has been adjudged the best Zoo in India by the Central Zoo Authority, which carried out a survey of all zoos in India.
+It has been adjudged the best Zoo in India by the Central Zoo Authority, which surveyed all zoos in India.
 In second place was the Arignar Anna Zoological Park in Chennai and Sri Chamarajendra Zoological Gardens in Mysuru ( earlier known as Mysore) came in the third spot.

 Apart from Mammals, there are reptiles, birds, and amphibians at the Himalayan Zoological Park at Darjeeling.